rtk-rnjn/Parrot/extra/tutorials/roadmaps/golang/109-go-microservices/105-protocol-buffers.md

 # Protocol buffers

 Protocol Buffers(Protobuf) is a free, open-source, language-neutral, platform-neutral, extensible data format used to serialize structured data.
-It’s like JSON, except it's smaller and faster, and it generates native language bindings.
+It's like JSON, except it's smaller and faster, and it generates native language bindings.

 Some of the advantages of using protocol buffers include: